Prolactin is a hormone released by the pituitary gland. The prolactin test measures the amount of prolactin in the blood.

-The examples above are common measurements for results for these tests.
 Normal value ranges may vary slightly among different laboratories.
-Some lab use different measurements or may test different specimens.
+Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 People with the following conditions may have high prolactin levels:

-Certain medications can also raise prolactin levels, including:
+Certain medicines can also raise prolactin levels, including:

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

-Melmed S, Kleinberg D. Anterior pituitary.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+Melmed S, Kleinberg D, Ho K. Pituitary physiology and diagnostic evaluation.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-11th ed.
-Philadelphia, PA: Saunders Elsevier; 2008:chap 8.
+12th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 8.